 Oakland County is a hub of economic activity and prosperity in Southeastern Michigan.
 It is part of the metropolitan Detroit area.
 The County’s population is close to 1.5 million, making it one of Michigan’s top three most populous counties.
 The County’s central court is the Oakland County Circuit Court, located at 1200 N. Telegraph Road in Pontiac, Michigan.
 In most locations, prosecutors rarely intervene in the expungement process and leave decisions to the discretion of local judges.
-The Oakland County Prosecutor’s Office is notorious for interfering and raising objections to those seeking to clear their criminal records, even after proven and sustained rehabilitation.
+Even after proven and sustained rehabilitation, the Oakland County Prosecutor’s Office is notorious for interfering and raising objections to those seeking to clear their criminal records.
 Although judges are legally required to grant relief liberally under the law, the judges in this conservative jurisdiction often take the bench intending to deny petitions for expungement unless a savvy, persuasive lawyer can convince them otherwise.
 Oakland County is composed of 62 cities, townships, and villages.
-There are 15 local district courts, which hear Oakland County expungements on misdemeanor cases.
+There are 15 local district courts that hear Oakland County expungements on misdemeanor cases.

 How LEWIS & DICKSTEIN, P.L.L.C.
 Consistently Wins Motions to Set Aside Convictions